 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

-The Starwood Preferred Guest Credit Card from American Express is beloved by points and miles maximizers for good reason.
-The rewards structure is generous, and the points are easily transferable to one of the dozens of airlines with which SPG has an alliance.
+The Starwood Preferred Guest® Credit Card from American Express was refreshed in anticipation of the unification of the Starwood and Marriott rewards systems.
+The card has long been beloved by points and miles maximizers for good reason and since the refresh it still offers cardholders a ton of value.
+The rewards structure is generous, and, crucially, the points are easily transferable to one of the dozens of airlines with which SPG has an alliance.

 This ranks among the most well reviewed credit cards on Bankrate.

 The top reasons to get a hotel-branded credit card are because you: